bitwarden/help/_articles/faqs/security-faqs.md

 For more information, please visit our [Security and Compliance](https://bitwarden.com/compliance) page.

-### Q: What third-party services, libraries or identifiers are used?
+### Q: What third-party services, libraries or identifiers are used in my Bitwarden account?

 **A:** In the Mobile apps, Firebase Cloud Messaging (often mistaken for a tracker) is used only for push notifications related to [sync]({% link _articles/miscellaneous/vault-sync.md %}) and performs absolutely no tracking functions.
 Microsoft Visual Studio App Center is used for crash reporting on a range of mobile devices.
 In the Web Vault, Stripe and PayPal scripts are used for payment processing only on payment pages.